aczid/ru_crypto_engineering/README.md

 Portability to other devices
 ----------------------------
-It is not advised to use the packed s-boxes configuration on devices other than the ATtiny.
-Specifically, the timing quantization of unpacking code is device-specific and may misbehave due to different instruction timing; in such cases it's therefore best to disable the packed s-boxes entirely.

 At a cost of 6 extra bytes the s-box tables can be located at addresses not aligned to 256 bytes when the **RELOCATABLE_SBOXES** define statement is uncommented, provided the tables do not span a 256-byte address boundary.
 This allows the encryption and decryption code + packed s-box tables to fit in 278 consecutive bytes of flash.

+It is not advised to use the packed s-boxes configuration on devices other than the ATtiny.
+The timing quantization of unpacking code is device-specific and may misbehave due to different instruction timing; in such cases it's therefore best to disable the packed s-boxes entirely.

 Authors
 =======